TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

   Troubleshooting tips: https://api-extractor.com/link/dts-error
 ```

-* This took me a while to work out
-* Importing and exporting `ItemOffsetMapping` resulted in `import { ItemOffsetMapping } from '@candidstartup/react-virtual-scroll'` being added to the `index.d.ts` file for `react-spreadsheet`.
+This took me a while to work out.
+Importing and exporting `ItemOffsetMapping` resulted in `import { ItemOffsetMapping } from '@candidstartup/react-virtual-scroll'` being added to the `index.d.ts` file for `react-spreadsheet`.
 Makes sense.

-* The import was being resolved by parsing the source code within `react-virtual-scroll` rather than using its `index.d.ts`.
-* Turns out that this is the first time I've used a type defined in one package as part of the API of another.
+The import was being resolved by parsing the source code within `react-virtual-scroll` rather than using its `index.d.ts`.
+It turns out that this is the first time I've used a type defined in one package as part of the API of another.
 By default API Extractor uses the default `tsconfig.json` which does indeed [resolve inter-package references within the monorepo]({% link _posts/2024-05-13-bootstrapping-npm-package-build.md %}) by reading source code.

-* I just needed to add the `tsconfigFilePath: "tsconfig.build.json"` option to `api-extractor.json`
+I needed to add `tsconfigFilePath: "tsconfig.build.json"` to `api-extractor.json` to force it to use built packages when resolving dependencies.

 # Data Interface for Cell Edit

-* Set value and format
-* When typing text into Excel, the input is parsed to try and determine the format.
-The end result is that both value and format are set for the cell.
+The data interface also needs a method for changing the contents of a cell.
+I decided to use a single method that sets both value and format.
+When typing text into a spreadsheet, the input is parsed to try and determine the format.
+The end result is that both value and format need to be set for the cell.

-* Naive error handling for now - return true/false.
-Existing implementations of interface return false.
+Cell values, particularly numbers, depend on the format for correct interpretation.
+It seems safest to require value and format to be set together, even when editing.

 ```ts
 export interface SpreadsheetData<Snapshot> {